Psychodynamics and cyclic intervention

 Rapport refers to the degree of emotional connection between the patient and therapist.
 An increase in rapport shows that the therapist’s interpretation is appropriate, and vice versa (Malan, p.
 20).

 Initially, Zed seemed reluctant to be in my office.
-His surprising and positive response to the intervention showed that it deepened the rapport between us and that Zed came to value the session.
+His surprising and positive response to the intervention showed that it deepened our rapport and that Zed came to value the session.

 Multiple dreads